-- Maintain the general appearance of the facility as a whole (i.e. the PV panels, buildings and associated infrastructure, roads and natural environment). - Littering is to be strictly controlled over the entire life of the project.
+- Maintain the general appearance of the facility as a whole (i.e. the PV panels, buildings and associated infrastructure, roads and natural environment). - Littering is to be strictly controlled over the entire life of the project. - All waste is to be regularly removed from facility to a recognized transfer or dumping site.
+Waste, in any form, should not be allowed to collect on the site. - Maintain access roads to prevent scouring and erosion, especially after rains. - A strict fire prevention policy must be implemented and monitored- - Initiate and maintain tree and vegetation conservation. - Screening the site with endemic vegetation. - Use natural colours for all fencing and structures. - Keep to a good planting maintenance programme. - Keep disturbed areas to a minimum. - Utilize existing roads and tracks to the maximum extent possible. - Maintain pedestrian walkways where desire lines are identified. - Outdoor lighting must be strictly controlled so as to prevent light pollution. - All lighting must be installed at downward angles. - Sources of light must as far as possible be kept shielded by physical barriers such as trees and buildings or structures. - Use only minimum wattage light fixtures.

-- All waste is to be regularly removed from the facility to a recognized transfer or dumping site.
-Waste, in any form, should not be allowed to be collected on the site. - Monitor land surface below PV 'strings' to prevent loss of vegetation and first signs of desertification. - The use of any cleaning materials or defoliants to aid in the control of vegetation is to be strictly monitored so that their long-term use does no cause future problems should the site be decommissioned. - Maintain access roads to prevent scouring and erosion, especially after rains. - Monitor the use of lighting over the entire life of the project to minimize light pollution. - Strictly control outdoor lighting to prevent light pollution. - All lighting must be installed at downward angles. - Sources of light must as far as possible be shielded by physical barriers such as planted trees and shrubs or built structures. - Consider the application of motion detectors to allow the application of lighting only where and when it is required. - Only minimum wattage light fixtures must be used. - A strict fire prevention policy must be implemented and monitored. - Screen the site with endemic vegetation to minimize the visual impact.
+- Consider the application of motion detectors to allow the application of lighting only where and when it is required. - Visual management and maintenance: Scheme maintenance covering site tidiness should be maintained at all times.